-Now, let me point out the second track Nowhere Now that got a straight 10/10 on the track list.
-This is a gulp of fresh air in the Alt-Rock arena, even if the lyrics speak a totally different story.
-Pariah with Ninet Tayeb in a guest contributor role is a disturbing piece of work, yet one of the better tracks on this album.
+Now, let me point out the second track Nowhere Now that got a straight 10/10 on the tracklist.
+This is a gulp of fresh air in the Alt-Rock arena.
+Even if the lyrics speak a totally different story.
+Pariah with Ninet Tayeb, in a guest contributor role, is a disturbing piece of work.
+Yet, it is also one of the better tracks on this album.

 So, how cvlt will To The Bone be in the future?